 How to Apply

-This is a multi-fill Advanced Practice Professional (APP) job opening.
+This is an Advanced Practice Professional (APP) job opening.

 Both qualified NP and PA applicants will be considered.

 NPs are directed to apply to job # 163069 and PAs are directed to apply to job # 163070

 A total of one (1), 0.75 FTE Advanced Practice Professionals (either NP or PA) will be hired to fill this job opening.

 - Under physician supervision, coordinates care of acutely ill neonates in the intensive care and acute care unit settings.